gecos-team/gecoscc-installer/README.md

 In order to get __GecosCC__ installed, your server must have:

 * 64-bits architecture
-* 4 of RAM memory on Red Hat servers and 2 GB on CentOS
+* 4 GB of RAM memory on Red Hat servers and 2 GB on CentOS
 * 5 GB of free disk space in `/opt`

 __GecosCC__ has been developed for [CentOS](https://centos.org) 6.x minimal (64bits) or [Red Hat Enterprise Linux](https://redhat.com) 6.x 64bits (base install) and it must have a right FQDN and internet access.
 In case your operating system is Red Hat, you should have your suscription updated.